Radio Equipment Microphone

 Portfolio

+Radio Release® has proudly worked with a range of high-profile organisations and spokespeople.
 A small sample of audio is available here.

 Assistant Minister for Foreign Affairs and Trade, Tim Watts, urges Australians to be informed before travelling overseas – June 2023.